Sutro and the Tides

 I'm fairly nervous, so I'm a little bit jealous of you right now because you know whether this book is doing anything.

 It collects beloved stories from the podcast.
+It has new exclusive stories.

-And there's a series of memoir stories that are like nothing I've ever done before that someone told me recently kind of unlocked the whole Memory Palace project for them, which
+And there's a series of memoir stories that are like nothing I've ever done before that someone told me recently kind of unlocked the whole Memory palace project for them, which

 I think was kind of the goal.
+And this book is lovely.

 It has photos and illustrations and a cover I couldn't be more proud of.